Spring-Clean Your Closet

 De-clutter your life by folding things neatly, hanging everything in the right place, storing shoes and bags in a way that makes them immediately visible and accessible, mending/ cleaning things that require attention within a week, and selling or giving away the things you’re not wearing.
 This will make dressing easier and shopping more successful – because you’ll know how your wardrobe is functioning and what you need to fill the gaps.

 Think of your wardrobe as a top-notch nightclub where you are the doorman.
-Once you have got your wardrobe in order, avoid re-stuffocation by throwing away an item each time you buy a new one.
+Once you have got your wardrobe in order, avoid re-stuffocation by getting rid of/donating an item each time you buy a new one.
 This is a disciplined way of keeping your wardrobe edited, prioritising quality not quantity.
 It should also put an end to frivolous, badly thought-out purchases.